amitfin/oref_alert/README.md

 The selected areas of an additional sensor can be different (non overlapping) than the primary sensor.
 Additional sensors can be re-added (with the same name) for overriding their configuration (there is no edit page).

-The service `oref_alert.remove_sensor` can be used for deleting an additioanl sensor.
+The service `oref_alert.remove_sensor` can be used for deleting an additional sensor.
 The service can be accessed via this My button:

 [![Open your Home Assistant instance and show your service developer tools with a specific service selected.](https://my.home-assistant.io/badges/developer_call_service.svg)](https://my.home-assistant.io/redirect/developer_call_service/?service=oref_alert.remove_sensor)

-Note: additional sensros created before v2.2.0 use a different implementaiton.
+Note: additional sensors created before v2.2.0 use a different implementation.
 It's better to delete such entities and to create new sensors using the new functionality (old sensors are not broken and can be used).

 ## Additional Attributes

 All sensors have the following extra attributes:
 1. `Areas`: the list of areas provided by the user.
 2. `Alert max age`: as configured by the user.
 3. `Selected areas active alerts`: when the sensor is `on`, the alerts are listed here.
 4. `Selected areas alerts`: active and inactive alerts in the selected areas.
 5. `Country active alerts`: all active alerts in Israel.
 6. `Country alerts`: all alerts in Israel.